codeconsortium/CCDNUserAdminBundle/README.md

 ## Description:

-This is a Admin Bundle for user management for Symfony (2.1.x).
+This is a Admin Bundle for user management for Symfony.

 You still need to use a user bundle of your choosing, this bundle does not provide user registration/logging capabilities etc, this bundle is decoupled from user bundle specifics.